MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_LAB_MANUAL.md

    - **ButterfliesShop.Validators**

-10. Add the custom validation data annotations to the **Butterfly** model class to ensure that the users complete the **Quantity** text box and type the correct butterflies quantity.
+10. Add the custom validation data annotations to the **Butterfly** model class to ensure that the users complete the **Quantity** text box, and type the correct butterflies quantity.

 #### Task 6: Run the application.